gvwilson/sdxjs/async/index.md

 we want to display the names of the files whose lines we're counting along with the counts.
 To do this our `then` must return two values.
-We could put them in an array, but it's better practice to construct a temporary object with named fields ([%f async-programming-temporary-named-fields %]).
+We could put them in an array, but it's better practice to construct a temporary object with named [%g field "fields" %] ([%f async-programming-temporary-named-fields %]).
 This approach allows us to add or rearrange fields without breaking code and also serves as a bit of documentation.